Make Your Next Trip Extraordinary

 Worst Time to Go

-Umbria is known as Italy’s green heart: Gorgeously lush much of the year, the area is covered with rolling hills kept verdant by rainfall, much of it concentrated in the winter months.
+Umbria is known as Italy’s green heart: Gorgeously lush most of the year, the area is covered with rolling hills kept verdant by rainfall, much of it concentrated in the winter months.
 If you visit during January and February, you’ll likely spend your days dashing in and out of the wet and your evenings huddled next to a fire, fighting off the cold that permeates the region’s medieval castles and historic villas.

 Biggest Rookie Mistake